Certified Per-Instance Unlearning Using Individual Sensitivity Bounds: Problem Setting

+The important point is that, once $\U_{D_f}$ has been fixed, the same procedure is used on both sides of the comparison.
+In our Langevin construction, this means that the same unlearning noise level, calibrated for $D_f$, is used both when \emph{unlearning} from $\A(D)$ and when \emph{retraining} by applying the same procedure directly on $D_r$.

-Unlike standard differential privacy, per-instance unlearning tailors its guarantees to the specific data point $(x_i,y_i)$ targeted by the deletion request.
-The analysis therefore aims to quantify the amount of noise and computation required so that the post-hoc unlearned output matches, in distribution, the outcome that would have been obtained had the point never been included in the training set.
+Additionally, the key distinction from standard DP and uniform certified unlearning is that the unlearning algorithm $\U_{D_f}$ may return a certificate $(\eps,\del)$ whose value depends on this particular request, rather than a single worst-case guarantee valid uniformly over all datasets and all possible deletions.
+The analysis therefore aims to quantify the amount of noise and computation required so that the post-hoc unlearned output matches, in distribution, the outcome that would have been obtained had the forget set never been included in the training set.